 Spending time outdoors helps acclimatise children to their new surroundings.
 Students at OWIS have the chance to experience our five outdoor "Nature Classrooms" to learn about local flora and fauna.
 While culturally conservative at heart, the city is quite progressive in its support of children and education.

 Be realistic about potential changes before you pack.
 Life in a new place will be different, so it is best to be honest about what the changes will look like.
 For example, if you are moving from a four-bedroom home with a large garden to a two-bedroom condo with a patio, it could be quite a shock if you are unprepared for the change.
 Perhaps there is a playground or splash park nearby that will make up for the lack of outdoor space.
 Do your research ahead of time and be sure to choose a child-friendly location.
 A condo with a pool is perfect, if you and your children love to meet new people.

-Join the Parents and Friends Association at OWIS and show your child that you value them and their education.
+Join OWIS' Parent Committee (OPC) and show your child that you value them and their education.
 One of the things children fear during a move is that they will have to give up some of their beloved extra-curricular activities.
 Singapore is a vibrant city with opportunities for just about any passion.
 If you have a budding artist on your hands, check out which art galleries or museums offer classes.
 Children will meet others with similar interests, and there are likely to be parents with whom you can network.
 Prospective musicians and athletes of all levels enjoy access to both public and private lessons throughout the city.
-It is amazing how settled it can make a child feel when they know they have someplace they belong.
+It is amazing how settled it can make a child feel when they know they have somewhere they belong.